mcsee/Software-Design-Articles/Articles/Theory/Nude Models - Part I Setters/readme.md

 This article assumes that we are eager to build, with declarative objects, models where implementation hides behind the objects’ responsibilities.

-These responsibilities will be the same on the bijection between these objects and the real world.
+These responsibilities will be the same on the bijection between these objects and the real-world.

 [What is (wrong with) software?](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/What%20is%20(wrong%20with)%20software/readme.md)